 What will cities look like once nearly all humans live in them, but most jobs will have little need for human input?
 Existing cities are already too broke and too burdened by failing infrastructure to engage with this question.
 Charles Marohn, writing at Strong Towns, argues that cities are caught up in a “growth Ponzi scheme” — a debt-fueled economic model by which they ensure short-term growth through expensive infrastructure investments that they can’t afford to maintain long-term.
 But tech companies are in a different situation.
 Many have thrived by parasitically capitalizing on the social relations that cities make possible, collecting marketable data on residents by mediating their communication and travel, and inserting themselves as brokers for a variety of goods and services that city dwellers provide for each other.
 Given how valuable cities have already been for tech companies, it should come as no surprise that they would seek to design whole cities directly.
 As Y Combinator partner Adora Cheung put it earlier this summer, “We think it’s possible to do amazing things given a blank slate … We’re interested in building new cities and we think we know how to finance it.”

-Not only do many tech companies consider the city a problem to solve rather than a public institution to participate in; they also predict apocalypse only to offer redemption
+Many tech companies consider the city a problem to solve rather than a public institution to participate in

 Cheung may as well be speaking on behalf of Facebook, which on July 6 released a video outlining plans for a mixed-use village it is building in Menlo Park, California, where the company has its headquarters.
 The development plan calls for 1,500 residential units, as well as grocery and other retail stores, a pharmacy, a hotel, and office space.
 The village isn’t just for its employees; more than 200 units are slated for rental to the public at “below market rates.”
 On the surface, it seems like the plan is mainly about tightening the company’s grip on the town: “Connections is what we do here at Facebook,” Ashley Quintana, a “community outreach coordinator” at the company, says in the video.
 “We see ourselves here in the long term, and we want to make sure that we’re being a good neighbor.
 After all, it takes a village.”